SimonSchwaiger/SimonSchwaiger.github.io/src/cv.md

 ## Professional Experience

-**Career Summary**: Robotics Researcher and Lecturer with a focus on autonomous mobile robot software.
-Prior experience revolves around artificial intelligence paradigms such as machine learning, deep learning, search and reasoning in the domain of robotics.
-I bring a strong academic background in data-driven robotics with multiple publications in peer-reviewed conference proceedings and journals.
+**Career Summary**: Robotics researcher and lecturer with a focus on data-driven mobile robot systems and AI-based autonomy.
+Experience spans full-stack development of autonomous robots from sensor data to learned behaviour, with strong emphasis on reproducibility, foundation models, and semantic mapping.

 ---